2donny/2donny/README.md

 ## What I like to use

-- React.js, GraphQL, Styled-components
+- React.js, TypeScript, GraphQL, Styled-components

-- Node.js, TypeScript, Apollo-server
+- Nest.js, TypeScript, Apollo-server

-- Typeorm for ORM, Mongoose for ODM
+- Prisma, Mysql, PostgreSQL

 <br />